Pyrdacor/Ambermoon/FileSpecs/Characters.md

 - Minimum damage is 20 + 10 = 30
 - Maximum damage is 20 + 10 + 5 = 35

 The third value (damage reduction) of the target is subtracted after the final damage calculation.
 It can reduce the damage down to 1.
+It is also a signed percentage value.
+So a value of 50 would reduce the received damage by 50%, while a value of -50% will even increase the received magic damage by 50%.